 As we saw in the first part of “20 Unusual Sports That You Must Know“, humans are very creative when it comes to creating unusual sport activities.
 We do not surprise you by telling you that the next 10 sports are all as interesting as the first ones!
-In what kinds of madness did our inventors went this time?
+In what kinds of madness did our inventors go this time?
 Time to discover it:

 1. Sepak takraw

 This new sport is similar to volleyball because it involves passing a ball between two teams and scoring points when it touches the opponent’s ground.
 Three contacts are allowed between the 3 teammates of each team who take place at the same time on the ground which is, itself, separated by a net.
 The major difference between the two sports is that the arms and hands are totally forbidden, so you have to use the feet, head, knees or other to play.
 Also, the same player can make 2 contacts in a row without being penalized so it leads to different plays.
-It’s definitely a strange sport that promises.
+It’s definitely a strange sport.

 2. Underwater hockey